wangywUST/wangywust.github.io/Course/lecture_4.md

 This also aligns with [4].

-In-Class Question 1: What is the training costs of using 4096 H100 GPUs to train LLaMA-70B on 300B tokens?
+In-Class Question 1: What is the training time of using 4096 H100 GPUs to train LLaMA-70B on 300B tokens?

-In-Class Question 2: What is the training costs of using 1024 H100 GPUs to train LLaMA-70B on 1.4T tokens?
+In-Class Question 2: What is the training time of using 1024 H100 GPUs to train LLaMA-70B on 1.4T tokens?

 ---